 Our volunteers make CRS a very special school and all of our children benefit from any amount of time that you can give.
 Volunteering gives you the chance to know your child's school, teachers, community and other parents better - and kids love to see their parents participate at school.
 There are many opportunities to volunteer at CRS throughout the year.
 Some volunteer needs are ongoing, while some needs are for one-time events.

 Interested in opportunities that are classroom related?
-Try the Room Parent Program, Artist Workshop and Library programs managed by the CRS PTA.
-CRS Teachers will also coordinate Art Volunteers (who help out during your child's art class, grades K-2), VIP Stuffers (fill the weekly VIP envelopes on Wednesday afternoons), and other potential classroom opportunities (these will vary depending upon the teacher/grade).
-In the spring, the PE teachers will also request parent volunteers to assist with Field Day in June (grades 4-6 in the AM, grades K-3 in the PM).
+Try the Room Parent Program, Artist Workshop and Library programs managed by the CRS PTA (note: due to COVID-19, our library program is currently paused).
+CRS Teachers will also coordinate Art Volunteers (who help out during your child's art class, grades K-2; paused due to COVID-19), VIP Stuffers (fill the weekly VIP envelopes on Wednesday afternoons; paused due to COVID-19), and other potential classroom opportunities (these will vary depending upon the teacher/grade).
+In the spring, the PE teachers will also request parent volunteers to assist with Field Day in June (grades 4-6 in the AM, grades K-3 in the PM; paused due to COVID-19).

 You can find out more about various PTA volunteer opportunities on our volunteer page.
 Other opportunities to support various events (for example, helping out during our Book Fair), will be published throughout the year.
 Make sure you are receiving our weekly PTA newsletter - volunteer opportunities will be published here regularly as they become available.